March 24, 2020

 A student with a documented disability seeking an accommodation to access a campus program, activity, or service should contact SASS at firstname.lastname@example.org to set up a time to meet with the director or associate director to discuss specific needs.
 While advance notice is required to review documentation, evaluate accommodation requests and provide notice or arrangements for any accommodation, arrangements for interim support services can be made.

 Kenyon accepts documentation as valid if the date of the testing is within three to five years from the time of college enrollment.
 A copy of the student's high school 504 Transition plan is helpful; however, typically it will not qualify as complete documentation of the disability.
 SASS will review the documentation and identify on a case-by-case basis a range of reasonable accommodations based on documentation provided.
 No student should delay in meeting with SASS out of concern for not having appropriate paperwork.
 For more information, please see the Documentation guidelines.

 At the start of the academic year students meet with SASS staff to discuss accommodations options.
 At this time, students sign an annual release of information allowing SASS to communicate with faculty/staff.
 An electronic accommodation approval will be sent to the faculty and/or staff members the student has listed on his/her/their release form.
 A copy of the accommodation will also be emailed to the student.
-Students can renew their accommodations second semester by completing the Release of Information form in the Accommodate resource library.
+Students can renew their accommodations second semester by completing a "semester request" in accommodate and scheduling an appointment with Liz Keeney for sophomores, juniors and seniors or Erin Salva for first years.

 Students will arrange to meet with their professor(s) soon after receiving their copy of the Letter of Accommodation email.
 This meeting is an opportunity for students to communicate with faculty/staff about the nature of his/her/their learning style and to discuss academic test accommodations in order to determine arrangements for extended time testing and or testing in a distraction limited testing area in particular.
 SASS is available to provide assistance to students, faculty and staff with any questions regarding accommodation arrangements.